There is hope, innovation and support available for those with prostate cancer here at the U-M Comprehensive Cancer Center.

 - men who have a father, brother, or son diagnosed with prostate cancer before age 65

 Ganesh Palapattu, M.D., discusses Prostate Cancer Treatment at the U-M Comprehensive Cancer Center

-Please call 800-865-1125 or e-mail us to make an appointment or for the answers to the questions you may have.
+Please call 800-865-1125 to get the appointment process started or for the answers to the questions you may have.

 If you would like to refer a patient, please contact our M-Line service: 800-962-3555.

-For more information, visit our Make an Appointment web page.
+For more information, visit our Appointments web page.